Vet TRIIP org

 19. Put your work away at least one hour before bed (preferably two hours or more).

-20. No TV right before bed.
+20. Avoid watching TV right before bed.

 21. Listen to relaxation CDs.